Intentional learning is the process by which we deliberately and consciously try to learn something of value that we intend to store for future use…

 Maintain the sound you hear and your knowledge of the notes in a major triad in consciousness at the same time.
 Do this until you feel something “click”.

-When you feel that “click”, this is a sign that you have made a meaningful connection… a connection that has made an impression on your long-term memory.
-Such learning is likely to be permanent after only a handful of.. and maybe after just one… exposure.
+When you feel that “click”, it means that you’ve made a meaningful connection–a connection that’s made an impression on your long-term memory.
+Such learning is likely to be permanent after only a handful of, and maybe after just one, exposure.

 An Interesting Paradox

 The simple process of connecting something you want to learn with something you already know is a way to create an endless stream of new and useful long-term memories.
 And each new long-term memory expands the library of things you already know.
 And so, the more things you already know, the more ways you have to understand and relate to new information.
 In other words, the more you know, the more you can learn… which leads to a very curious paradox: Unlike a computer memory which can get filled to capacity, every useful thing that you master — every fact, concept, attitude, and skill — makes your brain effectively bigger!!!